Frequently asked questions

 Feedback from schools show that most students found the online assessment more engaging when compared to pencil and paper.

 The transition to NAPLAN Online is being managed over three years.
 In 2018, 550 schools in NSW moved online.
-All other schools sat the pencil and paper test.
+All other schools sat the paper test.
 More than 1,000 schools in NSW will participate in NAPLAN Online in 2019, with all schools on track to participate online in 2020.

 How do I understand my child’s individual student report?